 The regulatory pathway for drug development is well established in most major world markets.
-The most familiar in terms of stages and timing is the FDA pathway which has been estimated for discussion purposes and illustrated in the below diagram.
+The most familiar in terms of stages and timing is the FDA pathway.

 Drug discovery and pre-clinical describes all of the work and stages prior to testing the compound in human beings.
 A Phase 1 study is the first point in which the compound begins testing in human beings.
 All new chemical entities must successfully follow the below pathway in order to achieve regulatory approval and to begin sales to the public.